Siam0911/portswigger-all-labs/Advanced labs/Essential skills/README.md

 ---

-## Using Burp Scanner During Manual Testing
+## Using Burp Scanner During Manual Testing.

 Testing certain vulnerabilities—especially those involving numerous injection points—can be tedious and time-consuming.
 Manual testing alone may lead to missed critical flaws due to time constraints.